 Then, of course, there’s the wine.
-Though the locals are renowned for moderate drinking, the island is still Italy’s third largest wine producer, and consequently you’ll find some superb bottles and winery tours available.
-And while the climate has that unmistakable Mediterranean feel, Sicily has an atmosphere and an aura all its own, a distinct feel that visitors won’t find anywhere else.
+Though the locals are renowned for moderate drinking, the island is still Italy’s third-largest wine producer, and consequently, you’ll find some superb bottles and winery tours available.
+And while the climate has that unmistakable Mediterranean feel, Sicily has an atmosphere and an aura all on its own, a distinct feel that visitors won’t find anywhere else.

 So why mitigate that atmosphere by staying in a faceless hotel chain?
 The island offers a host of authentic and luxurious holiday homes that’ll add a whole new dimension to your stay, and are great value for money too, so choosing where to stay in Sicily is an important decision.
 We checked out Oliver’s Travels, who specialise in luxury holiday homes, and picked three of our absolute favourites.